Age of X: Background

-Storyline
+Main story

 The mutants are almost extinct, tortured by a strike force led by Colonel Graydon Creed.
 The first signs of the Age of X appeared in X-Men: Legacy #244; the events were removed from the Earth-616 mainstream continuity, with no memories of the alternate lives.

 The primary event occurs 1,000 days after Magneto moved most of the mutants to Fortress X, their last bastion.
 Human forces are trying to reach the citadel; although they have always failed to do so, they have inflicted many casualties on the mutants.
 Legacy/Rogue acts as a "Reaper", storing the thoughts of those killed in battle.
 After one of her reapings, Legacy sees the capture of Shadowcat (who was returning from a mission in the outside world).
 Rogue finds the camera which Shadowcat is trying to hide, and discovers that all the pictures in it are blank.
 Using Madison Jeffries's absorbed powers, Legacy infiltrates the X-Brig (Fortress X's detention facility) to question Shadowcat.
 There she is seen by the Earth-616 Blindfold, who hints that this reality is "wrong" and asks her to ask Professor X about the "scar tissue".
 As she speaks with Shadowcat and touches a comatose Xavier, Legacy begins a mental attack on every mutant inside the fortress; seen by Danger, she becomes a fugitive.
-Hunted by Dani Moonstar's Cadre, she is saved by Gambit.
+Hunted by Danielle Moonstar's Cadre, she is saved by Gambit.
 They are attacked by Magneto, who fakes their deaths and explains that he sent Shadowcat out to investigate because he is convinced something is wrong.
 As Magneto returns to the brig to free Shadowcat and Professor X, X (the voice controlling Fortress X) sends the Cadre after him.
 Gambit and Legacy (who are in the room at the center of the fortress) discover that their universe has been stolen and is kept in a box.
 When Professor X is freed, he telepathically shows his pursuers and a reluctant Legion the truth about himself and the reality in which they think they are living.
 The Age of X was created when Legion's mind reacted to Doctor Nemesis's attempt to restore it to sanity.
 A new persona (with new powers) was born, creating a new reality to protect Legion's personalities.
 This manifestation of Legion's power assumed the appearance of Moira MacTaggert to confuse Xavier and protect Legion.
 Moira confronted Legacy and Gambit, revealing that she is also X. Cornered by Xavier, X launches a last offensive on the fortress.